 1858 – The congregation’s second building, a Federal‐style structure with a tall steeple and columned portico, replaces the first on the same site.

 1890‐1920 – The congregation joins in the spirit of the Social Gospel by supporting ministry among Indiana County English‐speaking and Italian‐speaking Waldensian immigrants.
-An Italian language service and English‐as‐a second‐ language classes are held in the church.
-Member Sue Williard founds a local chapter of the Children’s Aid Society and an Industrial School for Girls, serves as first president of the Indiana Hospital Association, and convinces the state to authorize a children’s home in the county.
+An Italian language service and English‐as‐a-second‐language classes are held in the church.
+Member Sue Williard found a local chapter of the Children’s Aid Society and an Industrial School for Girls, serves as the first president of the Indiana Hospital Association, and convinces the state to authorize a children’s home in the county.
 A number of the town’s leading women’s suffrage activists belong to the church.

 1904‐1906 – The church’s current building, a splendid eclectic structure with both Victorian Gothic and classical Beaux Arts features, is erected.
 At the time the largest meeting space in town, it hosts numerous community and college events.

 1923 – The congregation’s minister, the Rev. Dr. Frederick Hinitt, and the Rev. John Timothy Stone of Fourth Presbyterian Church, Chicago, met here in the church and manse to draft a new national structure for the Presbyterian denomination.
 Their report creates the modern administrative organization that exists today.

 1940 – The congregation organizes and hosts an inter‐faith worship service uniting the town’s nine Protestant and one Jewish congregation in a stand against anti‐Semitism, both internationally and locally.

 1941‐1945 – Church member Jimmy Stewart is one of 241 men and women from the congregation who serve in the armed forces during World War II.